Dry California tourist town to guests: 'Please conserve'

 “This is a real emergency,” said Ryan Rhoades, superintendent of the Mendocino City Community Services District, which helps manage the water in the town’s aquifer.

 Eric Hillesland and his wife normally wouldn't need to buy water until late July or August to supply the Alegria Inn, their 10-room oceanfront bed and breakfast.
-But the property’s well started pumping little water early in the year, and by February they were ordering 3,500 gallons (13 kilolitres) a week.
+But the property’s well started pumping little water early in the year, and by February they were ordering 3,500 gallons (13,250 liters) a week.

 Then the couple stopped watering the gardens and switched from glass to paper plates to serve welcome cookies.
 They plan to start using microfiber bed linens, which take less water to wash.